-In New South Wales, the average household disposes of around six litres of food waste per week.
+In New South Wales, the average household disposes of around six litres of food waste a week.

-The Love Food Hate Waste (LFHW) program, run by the NSW Environment Protection Authority (EPA), raises awareness about the environmental, economic and social impacts of food waste as a strategy to reduce the amount of food waste being sent to landfill.
+Run by the NSW Environment Protection Authority (EPA), the Love Food Hate Waste (LFHW) program seeks to raise awareness about the environmental, economic and social impacts of food waste as a strategy for reducing the amount of food waste being sent to landfill.

 What did we do?

-To assist in the ongoing development of the LFHW program, the EPA asked BehaviourWorks to conduct a Rapid Evidence and Practice Review of household food waste and behaviour.
+To assist with the ongoing development of the LFHW program, the EPA asked BehaviourWorks to conduct a rapid evidence and practice review of household food waste and behaviour.

 What did we find?